Secret Key Generation Via Localization and Mobility: System Model

 \end{definition} Here, \eqref{randomness}-\eqref{equivocation} correspond to perfect randomness, reliability and security constraints, respectively.
-The schemes proposed in the source model of secrecy literature typically use a random coding structure, where the messages $\{C_1[t],C_2[t]\}_{t=1}^T$ are generated by using a binning strategy~\cite{Maurer}-\cite{Csiszar}.
+The schemes proposed in the literature typically use a random coding structure, where $\{C_1[t],C_2[t]\}_{t=1}^T$ are generated by using a binning strategy~\cite{Maurer}-\cite{Csiszar}.
 In Section~\ref{sec:keyrates}, we will make use of these existing results to provide computable theoretical bounds on the achievable key rates.

-In practical scenarios, equivocation at $e$ \eqref{equivocation} is difficult to analyze, especially at finite block lengths \cite{ldpc}.
-To that end, we consider an approximate version of Definition~\ref{def:security} in our key generation algorithm, which is explained in detail in Section~\ref{s:priv_amp}.